 PEAT - organic soil component derived from rotted and broken down Sphagnum Moss; unpopular with Bonsai enthusiasts.

 PETIOLE - the stalk of a leaf that attaches to the stem.

 PHOENIX GRAFT - technique where a sapling is attached to deadwood.

-PRUNING - most important method in training a Bonsai by trimming leaves and/or branches.
+PRUNING - most important method in training a Bonsai by pruning and trimming leaves and/or branches.